Announcement: Century Auctions and ClubBid.com are holding two absolute public online oilfield & industrial equipment auctions in Fort Saskatchewan and Lac La Biche, Alberta | BOE Report

 Wheel loaders, crawler dozers, picker trucks, truck tractors, dump trucks, bed trucks and much more.

-All of these assets can be found on Day 1 of our “Absolute public online Fort Saskatchewan consignment auction featuring a major realignment for Ralph Morrison Rentals and others” on ClubBid.com, closing on Tuesday, Oct.
-2, Wednesday, Oct. at 10 a.m.
-(MST).
+All of these assets can be found on Day 1 of our “Absolute Public Online Fort Saskatchewan Consignment Auction Featuring a Major Realignment for Ralph Morrison Rentals and Others” on ClubBid.com, closing on Tuesday, Oct.
+2 – Wednesday, Oct.
+3 at 10 a.m.
+(MST)

 For more information, please call our office at (780) 944-9144.